Aids and Adaptations

 Our Disabled Facilities Officer can help you by providing information about services, co-ordinate adaptation work and represent you to your local council.

-Contact us or speak to your tenancy management officer to request help with aids and adaptations.
+Contact us to request help with aids and adaptations.

 If you are affected by physical or sensory disabilities, the Disabled Facilities Officer will use appropriate means of communication, and where necessary will visit you at home.